bryanlabra/ArduCam-Snapshot/README.md

    ```bash
    python3 /home/pi/scripts/ArduCam-Snapshot.py
    ```
+  You will notice that the video feed only takes up the upper left quadrant.
+We will adjust this after we have setup the service to start the script on boot
 ### 2.5 Starting the script on boot

 1. Open terminal and create a systemd service to start the script on boot: